 The international hiking trail E4 also passes through this area.
 This route runs from southern Spain through Austria and Bulgaria to the Greek part of Cyprus.

-But you can not only hike here, but also take a trip towards Blagoevgrad for rafting in the Struma river, for example.
-Or how about camping on the mountain near Bansko?
+But you can not only hike here, but also take a trip towards Blagoevgrad to raft in the Struma river, for example.
+In the Kresna Gorge, there are several opportunities to rent rafts.
+The water here is rough and there are class 2 to 4 rapids.
+An exciting and challenging activity!

 Besides being a winter sports destination, the Bansko region is also known as a major spa resort.
 And that is quite special, as it is the only place in the world (!) where you can both ski and enjoy a spa in one of the many spa hotels, bath houses or swimming pools.